Your first 2D game¶

 3D games are much more complex than 2D ones.
 It would be best if you stuck to 2D until you understood the game development process and how to use Godot well.

-You can find a completed version of this project at these locations:
+You can find a completed version of this project at this location:

 This step-by-step tutorial is intended for beginners who followed the complete Getting Started.